- 3–4 hours of easy walking.

 - Warm clothes with thermal layers, gloves, and a hat

-- Good hiking boots for walking on ice.
+- Footwear with good grip for walking on ice.

 - (Click here to read our full What to Bring on a Hike list)